 About the Program

-Niya Johnson arrived at The Winchendon School following a successful run as a student-athlete.
+Niya Johnson arrived at The Winchendon School following a successful run as a student-athlete and coach at the college level.
+After just a year with the program, it was clear that Coach Johnson was the best choice to lead our program.
+Her players respect and appreciate her and are excited to give her and the team their best effort.
 Along with recruiting and coaching, Ms. Johnson is a popular teacher with students.

 The Winchendon School’s basketball philosophy is simple: recruit the best, well-rounded student-athlete possible.
 Our overall objective is to involve them in the entire school community, foster a team environment, and watch them experience success.
 By doing this we prepare our student-athletes to be successful academically and athletically at Division I, II, & III programs across the nation.